alma-frankenstein/winter_reads_api/README.md

 ## Description

 This is a demo API that uses the Faker gem to seed a database with book titles, authors, and prices.

-Visiting the main page will display the first three entries.
-To see the next three, append '?page=2' to the url.
-It can also return a random selection, using the '/random' endpoint.
+The '/books' endpoint will display a json object of all the books in the database.
+Visiting the '/paginate' endpoint will display the first three entries.
+To see the next three, append '?page=2' (or '?page=3', etc.) to the '/paginate' url.

+The API can also return a random selection, using the '/random' endpoint.

 ## Specs